jamesbuchananbarnes/jamesbuchananbarnes/README.md

 c+h and w2i freely
 https://rentry.co/projecthaiImary

+[scary shawarma monster
-[henry] Chomp if she was written by vivziepop: Im going to FUCK bucky in the FUCKING ASS
+] Chomp if she was written by vivziepop: Im going to FUCK bucky in the FUCKING ASS